-- Intense photon flux of $\Phi{\nu} > 10^{12}$ photons per second with 1.5 GeV $< E{\nu} < 12$ GeV . - Photon beam spot size at KPT with 2 · FWHM < 6cm to make full use of KPT size. - Radiation environment in the Tagger Hall similar or better than what GlueX would get with 5μA electron beam on nominal GlueX diamond radiator. - Prompt dose rate equivalent of ~20 rem/hr. - Activation does rate <5 mrem/hr after 10000 hours of operations and 1 hour of cool-down time. - RadCon limits <1 mrem/h outside of the Tagger Hall. - Cooling system design that is sufficient to handle ~54 kW power delivered to CPS. - It will need to be closed-circuit system to avoid activation/contamination. - GlueX beamline should be restored relatively quickly without disassembly of CPS. - GlueX photon beamline is wider than CPS beam channel and is under vacuum. - We decided to build a movable platform to move CPS beam-left. - There is sufficient space in the tagger hall for the current CPS design.
+- > Intense photon flux of $\Phi{\gamma} > 10^{12}$ photons per second with 1.5 GeV < $E{\gamma} < 12$ GeV . - > Photon beam spot size at KPT with $2 \cdot FWHM < 6cm$ to make full use of KPT size. - Radiation environment in the Tagger Hall similar or better than what GlueX would get with 5μA electron beam on nominal GlueX diamond radiator. - $\hfill\square$ Prompt equivalent dose rate of ~20 rem/h. - □ Activation does rate <5 mrem/h after 10000 hours of operations and 1 hour of cool-down time. - □ RadCon limits <1 mrem/h for prompt equivalent dose rate outside of the Tagger Hall. - Cooling system design that is sufficient to handle ~54 kW power delivered to CPS.
+It will need to be closed-circuit system to avoid activation/contamination. - > GlueX beamline should be restored relatively quickly without disassembly of CPS. - □ GlueX photon beamline is wider than CPS beam channel and is under vacuum. - □ We decided to build a movable platform to move CPS beam-left. - □ There is sufficient space in the tagger hall for the current CPS design.

-Software
+Used Software

-- > FLUKA 2021.2.9
+- FLUKA 2021.2.9

-- CPS design
+- □ CPS design

-- □ Prompt radiation levels
+- Prompt radiation levels

 - Activation levels

 - Accumulated doses

 - Power deposition in the materials

 - > OPERA 18R2

 - Magnet prototyping

 - Magnetic field calculations

 - > ANSYS Workbench 2022 R2

 - Thermal analysis

 - Stress and deformation analysis

-- ➤ Wolfram Mathematica 13.1.0
+- > Wolfram Mathematica 13.1.0

 - Thermal analysis